-Originating from Africa, primary growing regions expanded along the equator or "Bean Belt".
-These regions offer moderate sunshine and rain with steady subtropical temperatures and rich, porous soil.
+Originating from Africa, primary coffee growing regions expanded along the equator or "Bean Belt".
+These coffee regions offer moderate sunshine and rain with steady subtropical temperatures and rich, porous soil.
 Primary coffee regions include Africa, Brazil, Vietnam, Indonesia, Columbia, Guatemala, and Mexico.

 We start with only pure, 100% Arabica green coffee beans, selected from the finest coffee growing regions around the world - many of which span the equator.
 The vast majority of our coffees are grown above an altitude of three thousand feet where the rich, volcanic soil found at these altitudes produce a hearty and deep taste profile.
-Weaver's Coffee and its Artisan Roasting technique yields a heavy-bodied, bold cup which highlights the inherent characteristics of each origin.
+Weaver's Coffee and its Artisan Hand Roasting technique yields a heavy-bodied, bold cup which highlights the inherent characteristics of each origin.

-Through the careful manipulation of load size, time, temperature, and airflow, we hand roast each batch to unlock the full, inherent potential unique to each coffee.
-Knowledge of coffee bean density is vital when roasting coffee - the softer the coffee bean, the gentler the coffee roasting process as opposed to coffee beans which can be aggressively "pushed" in the roasting process.
-Understanding the difference, and manipulating the coffee roast by hand, is what we do, and it is the key difference between a Master Coffee Roaster hand-crafting your coffee and the enormous roasting machinery used by massive companies repeating the same process every roast.
+Through the careful manipulation of load size, time, temperature, and airflow, we hand roast each batch of coffee beans to unlock the full, inherent potential that is unique to each coffee.
+Knowledge of coffee bean density is vital when roasting coffee - the softer the coffee bean, the gentler the coffee roasting process as opposed to a harder coffee bean which can be aggressively pushed in the roasting process.
+Understanding the difference, and manipulating the coffee roast by hand, is what we do, and it is the key difference between a Master Coffee Roaster handcrafting your coffee and the enormous roasting machinery used by large coffee companies.